AugustNing/princeton-food/README.md

 **Winberies** - pretty good american eats with good atmosphere.
 When we have faculty candidates we sometimes will take them here for lunch.
 I think they have a bar here?

 **La Mezzaluna** - Italian food on Witherspoon.
 They have a nice area for outdoor dining.
 Food is pretty tasty.

+**Mistral** - American fine dining with a focus on seafood.
+The food is actually really good abet sort of pricey (esp cocktails).
+I recommend going tapas style with appetizers since the entrees are overpriced.

 Ramen and Boba - ok this is sort of a complaint more than a suggestion, but there are like four boba cafes and four ramen restaurants all within 5 mins walking distance, what the hell.